dekonvoluted/dekonvoluted.github.io/_posts/2015-07-04-towards-an-encrypted-system.md

 # mkinitcpio -p linux
 {% endhighlight %}

-One thing to look out for at this step is that if you use a non-US keyboard, you might want to add the `keymap` hook as well so that you can enter the passphrase in the layout you are familiar with.
+> One thing to look out for at this step is that if you use a non-US keyboard, you might want to add the `keymap` hook as well so that you can enter the passphrase in the layout you are familiar with.
-The `keymap` hook parses the `/etc/vconsole.conf` file to load the correct key map.
+> The `keymap` hook parses the `/etc/vconsole.conf` file to load the correct key map.
+> Based on this, it will load up the specified key map when prompting for a passphrase.
+> Keep in mind that this hook should be before the `encrypt` hook in the list.
-I use the dvorak layout and my `/etc/vconsole.conf` file looks like this.
+> I use the dvorak layout and my `/etc/vconsole.conf` file looks like this.
+>

-{% highlight cfg %}
+> {% highlight cfg %}
 KEYMAP=dvorak
 {% endhighlight %}

-The `keymap` hook now loads up the dvorak layout so I can enter the passphrase in that layout.
-Keep in mind that this hook should be before the `encrypt` hook in the list.

 Once you've rebuilt your initial ramdisk, continue with the default procedure and reboot your system.
 You should now be greeted by a passphrase request before the root device can be accessed.